 ID Area / Domain(s) Name of Use Case

-Decarbonization Decarbonization of heating network
+Decarbonization through Decarbonization of heating network

-through electrification
+electrification and

-and support from non-
+support from non-

 emitting fuels

 Version Management Version No. Date Name of Author(s) Changes 1 04.02.2021 EDP NEW First draft 2 25.02.2021 Mónica Fernandes (EDP NEW) Collect all the feedback from relevant partners and start second version.
 Add SGAM layers characterization.
-Improve diagrams, description, information exchanged and scenarios Add iVPP requirements 3 29.04.2021 Mónica Fernandes (EDP NEW) KPI's added from D2.3 4 10.05.2021 Mónica Fernandes (EDP NEW) Final Version
+Improve diagrams, description, information exchanged and scenarios Add iVPP requirements 3 29.04.2021 Mónica Fernandes (EDP NEW) KPI's added from D2.3 4 10.05.2021 Mónica Fernandes (EDP NEW) Final Version 5 01.04.2022 Mónica Fernandes (EDP NEW) Minor changes and updates on the KPIs.

-Scope and Objectives of Use Case The scope of this Use Case is to decarbonize the heating network in Ameland which currently runs on natural gas.
-For this purpose, this Use Case focuses on Scope the installation of equipment that allows the reduction of emissions such as hybrid heat pumps to be powered by local RES.
+Scope and Objectives of Use Case The scope of this Use Case is to decarbonize the heating network in Ameland wh Scope currently runs on natural gas.
+For this purpose, this Use Case focuses on the installation of equipment that allows the reduction of emissions such as hybrid heat pumps to be powered by local RES.
 Moreover, it also explores further possibilities to phase-out natural gas of certain villages.
-This Use Case aims to decarbonize the existent heating grid in Ameland which Objective(s) currently uses mainly natural gas as fuel (Objective 1).
+Objective(s) This Use Case aims to decarbonize the existent heating grid in Ameland which currently uses mainly natural gas as fuel (Objective 1).